Search by

 Off-Campus Student Housing

 Many students choose to live off-campus due to increased independence, flexibility, and usually, a slightly cheaper rent.
-Whether you're looking for a small studio or you’re sharing an apartment with friends, you can typically find a range of off-campus apartments near University of St. Thomas in the surrounding neighborhoods.
+Whether you're looking for a small studio or you’re sharing an apartment with friends, you can typically find a range of off-campus apartments in Michigan in the surrounding neighborhoods.
 Start your search early and consider factors such as safety, commute time, and monthly costs (rent + utilities).

 UM-Flint Notable Alumni